 The difficulty gets more obvious in other languages.
 I love Lisp, but it takes spaced repetition to internalize why this code runs from 'bottom to top':

 (cons (car list) (insert x (cdr list)))

 (foo a) (bar b) (baz c)

 Whether it's Lisp or Ruby, putting something before or after a bracket has enormous import in programming.
 Can we minimize the number of brackets and nested structures needed to write programs?
 My UI introduces a bare-bones Assembly-like language where recipes are always sequences of instructions, and instructions are always one to a line:

 recipe foo [ instruction 1 instruction 2 ]

-In spite of seeming very low level, the language supports higher-order functions, literate tangling (labels turn out to make great markers for inserting code), first-class delimited continuations (which turn out to be extremely easy to represent as localized operations on the call-stack) and much more.
+In spite of seeming like Assembly or Basic, the language supports higher-order generic functions, literate tangling (labels turn out to make great markers for inserting code), first-class delimited continuations (which turn out to be extremely easy to represent as localized operations on the call-stack) and much more.
 It's designed to be extremely easy to compile, exposing the burden of all optimization to the user while allowing great control of the entire stack.